You are here

 - Dr Nico Prucha, Chief Content Curator, Human Cognition

-Chaired by: Dr Elizabeth Pearson, Associate Fellow, RUSI
+Chaired by: Dr Elizabeth Pearson, Cyber Threats Research Centre at Swansea University and Associate Fellow of RUSI

 Photo by Dr. Ali Fisher.